bl4ckbo7/GPA-Calculator/README.md

 # GPA-Calculator

-GPA-Calculator - Helps to calculate the Grade Point Aggregate for university students courses.
+GPA-Calculator - Helps to calculate the Grade Point Aggregate for university students' courses.

 # How it works